 Good Restaurants Crowded Out

-Speakeasies, clip joints, and similar drinking establishments tended to replace the good restaurants.
+Speakeasies, clip joints, and similar drinking venues tended to replace good restaurants.
 In the latter, people had dined leisurely and enjoy alcohol in a moderation.
 Instead, they now gulped down untaxed, unregulated, and almost always dangerous alcoholic beverages.